 Our unique collection of resources to assist your research

-Don’t miss the key collections of Olympic Games Official reports (Summer Games and Winter Games), the Candidature Files of all bidding cities in Olympic history, the collection of the Olympic Review, the collection of the Olympic Charters, the OSC Reference Collection and the ZOOM IN pages on a selection of key topics.
+Don’t miss the key collections of Olympic Games Official reports, the Candidature Files of all candidate cities in Olympic history, the collection of the Olympic Review, Olympic Charters, the OSC Reference Documents and our thematic ZOOM IN pages on important topics of research.

-You will find as well on the OWL an overview of the IOC historical archives.
+You will find as well an overview of the IOC historical archives to which you can get access via the OSC.